 Vein stripping is surgery to remove varicose veins in the legs.

 Vein stripping usually takes about 1 to 1 1/2 hours.
-Most people receive either:
+You may receive either:

-General anesthesia and will be asleep and unable to feel pain.
+General anesthesia and you will be asleep and unable to feel pain.

 Spinal anesthesia , which will make the lower half of your body feel numb.
 You may also get medicine to help you relax.

-Your surgeon will make two or three small surgical cuts in your leg.
+- Your surgeon will make two or three small cuts in your leg.

-- The cuts will be near the top, middle, and bottom of your damaged vein.
-One will be in your groin.
+- The cuts are near the top, middle, and bottom of your damaged vein.
+One is in your groin.
 The other will be farther down your leg, either in your calf or ankle.